 Georgie Wynne – Student Services ad Support

 Georgie joined the team in 2018 and is liaising with universities to promote the AOHNP to potential new student members.

 Association Administrator – Helen Jones

 Helen joined the AOHNP in December 2016.
-She has 15 years’ experience in occupational health administration and office management at Bupa and the IOM as well as a background in design, and is working with the team on website development and marketing strategy.
+She has 15 years’ experience in occupational health administration and office management at Bupa and the IOM as well as a background in design.

 Helen co-ordinates the day-to-day running of the Association and communications with the membership, associates, and the Board.